 - Turn left onto Yaple Road, and take another left at Comfort Road.

-- After crossing the road bridge, bear left onto the service road.
+- Bear left back onto the service road.

 - Merge back onto the trail you previously ascended.